 Transferring money abroad can be expensive.
 You should enquire about the conditions at your own bank at home in advance and possibly choose a bank in Germany that cooperates with your bank at home.

-Apart from cash, most shops, restaurants and firms accept debit and credit cards.
+Apart from cash, many shops, restaurants and firms accept debit and credit cards.
 Smaller sums, in cafés, for example, are usually paid in cash.

-Regardless in which European country you are, in case of an emergency you can always dial 112 to reach police, fire fighters or an ambulance.
+Regardless in which European country you are, in case of an emergency you can always dial 112 to reach police, the fire brigade or an ambulance.
 When calling the number, you will be forwarded to the particular service in your region.
-In case you call from a mobile phone, sometimes also your location can be detected.
+In case you call from a mobile phone, your location can sometimes also be detected.

 The number is toll free in all EU member states from both mobile phones and landlines.
 Even if you are using a foreign mobile phone with roaming, calling 112 remains free.